dogmaticcentral/CG/README.md

 database.
 While the  back end of each pipeline is rather generic, the front line is geared toward answering particular questions for which they were originally written.

+CG is not an out-of-the box solution.
+Rather, it is a starter kit, in case you would like to do some cancer genomics data analysis on your own.

 Why bother with the local copy of the data?
 I do not know a general answer to that question.
 You should check the homepage  of both databases - maybe the information you are looking for is already  available.